alex-mcconnell/cost-splitting/README.md

   - [X] Store list in local storage so it persists
   - [X] Ability to reset list
 - [X] Keep track of the total cost being split
+- [X] Deploy in a public place.

 #### Stretch Goals
 - [ ] Ability to export the list
 - [ ] Ability to import a list
 - [ ] Ability to generate a payment plan
 - [ ] Recognize when a duplicate name has been entered and add to existing person
-- [ ] Make it look real nice on desktop and mobile
+- [X] Make it look real nice on desktop and mobile

 ## Project setup